5H4D3-uc/SpotifyPatcher/README.md

 # SpotifyPatcher
 # Usage
-1.Remove OLD Spotify & Install
+1.Remove old SPOTIFY & install new version
 2.Run SpotifyPatcher.exe
 3.Enjoy with no ads

-Have to do every times when spotify has been updated.
+Have to do every time when spotify has been updated.

 Sorry for my bad coding hope you feel me.